chromaui/chromatic-docs/setup.md

 ## Sign up

-Before publishing, generate a unique `<app-code>` for your Storybook by logging in to [Chromatic](https://www.chromatic.com/start) and creating a project.
+Before publishing, generate a unique `<project-token>` for your Storybook by logging in to [Chromatic](https://www.chromatic.com/start) and creating a project.
 Login via OAuth from GitHub, GitLab, or Bitbucket.
 If you require SSO or have on-premises Git hosting learn more about access control [here](access#authentication).

 ![Setup project](/img/setup.png)